We are Cathedral

 The Library Building, Clapham, London

 Through strategic partnership with a number of joint venture partners including Development Securities PLC, United House and McLaren we have been able to build a £2.5bn GDV pipeline of property development projects across our entire portfolio and create significant uplift in land value by employing great design, understanding what makes great places and delivering them by innovative and thoughtful use of the planning system.
 We are ambitious for the places we create.
 We’re building a business on the skills and experience we have in placemaking and partnership – with communities, local authorities, funding partners and a host of outstanding architects, artists, planners, poets, psychologists, teachers, economists, horticulturalists, food scientists, public health professionals and educationalists.
-We are winning awards – 15 major international awards for design and development in the last two years.
+We are winning awards – over 15 major international awards for design and development in the last three years.
 More importantly, our model of collaborative public-private partnership and innovative, mixed-use, people-centred development is making a real difference to places and people in London and the South East.
 We are creating economic and social change.
 Our secured projects will generate around £10bn of socio-economic benefit to the communities that surround our sites over the next 10 years.

 The Old Vinyl Factory, west London

 We hold a number of hotels in our portfolio including the Grade II listed Jacobean-style mansion Eynsham Hall in Oxfordshire and Grade I listed Sundridge Park Manor in Bromley which was designed by British Architect John Nash in 1797.
-Jeremy Wall, our Head of Hotels manages the hotel portfolio which we are currently expanding to include more properties throughout London the south east.
+Jeremy Wall, our Head of Hotels manages the hotel portfolio which we are currently expanding to include more properties throughout London the South East.
 Our first new acquisition will be the beautiful Old Town Hall building in Bromley which we have agreed to buy from Bromley Council.